Weak containment of representation on topological groupoids: Restriction of Induced representation

 So far, we have discussed about weak containment of representations of groupoid.
 In this section, we examine how certain closed subgroupoid representations are contained within the restriction of induced representations of groupoids.
 First we focus on groupoids $G$ with a discrete unit space $G^{0}$, and consider relatively clopen wide subgroupoids $H$ .
 For further details, see \cite[Definition 2.2]{oyono2023groupoids}.
 Later, we show the same result using compact transitive groupoids and their closed wide transitive subgroupoids.

 Additionally, using the above result, we show the extension of an element of the Fourier-Stieltjes algebra $B(H)$ to an element of $B(G)$.
-We utilize the definitions and results pertaining to the Fourier–Stieltjes algebra and positive definite functions, $P(G)$, as presented in \cite{paterson2004fourier}.
 Since every element of $B(G)$ is a linear combination of elements of $P(G)$, we only need to show the extension of positive definite functions.
 Here, we would like to highlight a recent study \cite[Section $4$]{MR4880521}, which investigates the surjectivity of the restriction of the Fourier–Stieltjes algebra to isotropy subgroups in certain groupoids.

 \begin{thm} Let $H$ be a relatively clopen wide subgroupoid of a locally compact groupoid $G$ with discrete unit space $G^{0}$.
-If $\pi$ is a continuous representation of $H$ then $\pi$ is a subrepresentation of $(ind_{H}^{G}(\pi),\mu)_{|_{H}}$, where $\mu=\{\mu^{u}\}_{u\in G^{0}}$ is the full equivariant measure system of counting measures. \end{thm} \begin{proof} We can easily see that $G/H$ is a discrete space, hence any map $\gamma: G/H \to G$ such that $q_{H}\circ \gamma=I_{G/H}$ is continuous.
+If $\pi$ is a continuous representation of $H$ then $\pi$ is a subrepresentation of $(\operatorname{ind}_{H}^{G}(\pi),\mu)_{|_{H}}$, where $\mu=\{\mu^{u}\}_{u\in G^{0}}$ is the full equivariant measure system of counting measures. \end{thm} \begin{proof} We can easily see that $G/H$ is a discrete space, hence any map $\gamma: G/H \to G$ such that $q_{H}\circ \gamma=I_{G/H}$ is continuous.
 For fixed $\gamma$, define the Hilbert $C_{0}(G^{0})$-module